Germany at the Summer Olympics: Trampoline

+Handball

 Rowing

 Germany was among the nations that competed at the first Olympic rowing regatta in 1900, with three boats in the men's coxed four (all of which earned medals in an unusual event that awarded two full sets of medals) and one in the men's eight.

 Rugby

 Germany competed in the inaugural Olympic rugby union contest in 1900, taking joint silver with Great Britain behind winners France.
 Germany did not compete in any of the other rugby union competitions (in 1908, 1920, or 1924) and was not among the nations competing in the rugby sevens in 2016.

 Sailing

 Germany competed in the first Olympic sailing competitions in 1900, taking a gold and a silver medal.

 Tennis

 Germany first competed in tennis at the inaugural 1896 Games, with one player competing in men's singles and, as part of a mixed team, in men's doubles.
 Friedrich Traun lost to John Boland in the first round of the singles, but paired with him to win the gold in the doubles.
 The mixed team medal is not credit to Germany.